 Special thanks to my supervisors, Professor Paul Latreille and Dr Anna Topakas, whose keen eyes for excellence with warmth and encouraging disposition have propelled the quality of this work beyond mediocrity.
 I learnt the rudimentary of academic life through their wise counsel, and I eternally appreciate their efforts in nurturing this project.
 I also acknowledge Dr Huiping Xian, who started this journey with me but departed to another University.
 Her scholarly insights contributed immensely towards the success of this project.

 I am also indebted and thankful to my colleague, Dr Godbless Akaighe, who played a role during the data collection stage.
 I cannot thank you enough for the support and encouragement.
-May I equally acknowledge my dear friend, Larsson, for all their support
+May I equally acknowledge my dear friend, Christos and Larsson, for all his support